-OEF will continue to supplement its supply of internally-raised cattle in 2016 through third-party purchases of finished cattle from select qualified producers, to meet forecast demand for beef products.
+OEF sources finished cattle to convert to beef for its products from both its internal cattle operations and through third-party purchases of finished cattle from select qualified producers, to meet forecast demand for beef products.
 As a result of the acquisition of competing brands such as Heritage Angus and Diamond Willow, OEF now has access to a larger pool of independent cattle producers who can raise cattle under OEF's strict natural and organic protocols and supply cattle into OEF's supply chain.
 However, the increased use of third-party cattle to meet demand for natural and organic beef is expected to have a negative impact on working capital and is expected to require a higher level of working capital within the business.
+OEF still has some third-party cattle flowing through its supply chain in both the third and fourth quarter of 2016 that were sourced and contracted when cattle prices were significantly higher.
+The harvest of these cattle has, and will continue to compress margins, compared to what margin could be achieved based on current cattle prices.

-OEF continues to examine additional opportunities for growth in the range of products offered and the markets they are offered in.
+OEF continues to examine additional opportunities to raise gross margins, reduce costs, and align its cattle operations to lower the overall cost of production and amount of capital employed in cattle operations in order to support the overall growth in the range of products offered and the markets they are offered in.